Opening Address and Conference Overview 08:45 - 09:20

 The software update trap – unlimited updates = endless liability?

-Dr Philipp Egler Counsel Bird & Bird LLP GERMANY
+Dr Philipp Egler Partner Bird & Bird LLP GERMANY

 This presentation will address the underlying contractual relationships with the consumer/customer/supplier as well as tort law and product liability.
 It will also address specific difficulties that arise from a delay of roll-out of software updates between various suppliers.
 Software products often require constant updates, either to patch gaps in the security structure or to increase/improve customer experience.
 Novel questions arise as to how those constant software updates impact liability and warranty periods.
 Finally, the presentation will focus on recent developments regarding a possible reform of the European Product Liability Directive and its suitability for the challenges of connected and autonomous driving.